corda/corda-docs-portal/content/en/platform/corda/5.1/developing-applications/upgrading/_index.md

 Any data internally serialized by Corda is tagged with both `Corda CPK CorDapp Name` and the set of signers that signed the CPK.
 On deserialization, the tag will be checked against the current version of the CPK’s `Corda CPK CorDapp Name` and set of signers.
 If both of these match, Corda will consider this data as deserializable for the CPK.

 How `Corda CPK CorDapp Name` is set differs between Corda 5.0 and subsequent versions.

-## Identifying CorDapps in Corda 5.0

-In Corda 5.0, `Corda CPK CorDapp Name` is not configurable, but it is set using the concatenation of the following properties defined by the Corda build system:

-* `project.group`
-* `archiveBaseName`
-* `archiveAppendix`
-* `archiveClassifier`

-These properties need to remain stable in your application CPK for `Corda CPK CorDapp Name` to remain stable.

-`project.group` and `archiveBaseName` are set to a value if not explicitly specified.
-These  will reflect the name of the Gradle module that your CorDapp sits under.
-To keep these properties the same across versions, you have two options:

-* Explicitly set the properties in your project.

-* Manage your software versions so that the properties never change.

-For example, the second option is the case if you manage subsequent versions using git branches, so that the application resides in the same git module.
-This means that you can simply leave these fields and project structure alone in all versions.

 ## Ledger Implications of Upgrading CorDapps